IBM/probzelus/README.md

 An optional plplot library based on owl-plplot that can be built with:
 ```
-opam install zelus-owl-plplot
+opam install zelus-owl-plplot zelus-io
 ```

 ### Docker

-We also provide a docker image.
+We also provide a docker file to build an image.
 ```
 make docker_build
 make docker_run